jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 following standard question banks.

 Until you get close to STEP1, **do questions in *Un-timed Tutor Mode***.
-This allows you to take your time, look up things if you choose, and see the answer explanation immediately after each question.
+This allows you to take your time, look up things if you choose, and get immediate feedback.
 When you get a few weeks out from STEP1, then you want to do timed tests to work in endurance and pacing.
 Several times I accidentally created blocks that were timed; Rx lets you delete them from the web interface, but you have to email Kaplan to delete these tests.

 ## [USMLE-Rx Qmax](https://www.usmle-rx.com/content/step-1-qmax)